buhrmi/vue-pouch/README.md

             if (!this.age) return;
             return {age: this.age}
           }
-          // You can also specify the database name dynamically, as well as limits, skip and sort order:
+          // You can also specify the database (local or remote) dynamically, as well as limit, skip and sort order:
           peopleInOtherDatabase: function() {
-            database: this.$route.params.id,
+            database: this.selectedDatabase, // You can pass either a database name, or a pouchdb instance.
             selector: {type: "person"},
             sort: {name: 1},
             limit: this.resultsPerPage,